MLHale/CYBR8950/projects/milestone2.md

 You should focus, as part of this milestone, on drafting an outline of your research paper.
 The emphasis of this process is to prepare an outline early enough in the semester to work with Dr. Hale to refine it into your eventual paper.
 Even though you may not know all of your results and findings yet, you should be able to draft the skeleton of the paper and start drafting sections of the paper such as your literature review and methodology.

 ### Submission materials
-Submit a draft document containing your outline on canvas using the milestone 2 project assignment.
+Submit a draft document containing your outline on canvas.
 The outline can be in any document format, but .docx is preferable.
+Also include your outline on your github repository.

 ### Grading Criteria
 Your outline will not be graded using a rubric, but it is expected to meet the following requirements.